War3Evo/War3Source-EVO/README.md

 Translations do not fully work on this version, as I ripped out a lot of translations during updates for my private version.
 English is the language used without translation files.

+# Notes

+* Compiles fine for TF2, but you may need certain extensions to run